 Her noteworthy and defining successes include passage of key pro-labor bills in Washington and garnering bipartisan support for Breakfast After the Bell, de-linking passage of the state test for high school graduation, and expanding health care access for students in school based healthcare centers.

-Monica and her husband Brandon have been married since 2001 and have two children who attend a public high school in Vancouver.
+Monica and her husband Brandon have been married since 2001 and have two children.
 She enjoys the outdoors, coaching youth sports, reading, cheering for her kids on the soccer field, and spending time with her family and friends.

 Chair, Financial Education Public-Private Partnership